rafal-szypulka/itm_exporter/README.md

 ## How to use
-Download and unpack the ITM Exporter release.
+Download and unpack the latest ITM Exporter [release](https://github.com/rafal-szypulka/itm_exporter/releases).
 Copy the exporter binary and [config file `config.yaml`](config.yaml) to your ITM TEPS server or IBM APM server.
-[Edit](#prometheus-configuration) config file as described below.
+[Edit](#prometheus-configuration) the config file as described in the [ITM exporter configuration](#itm-exporter-configuration) section.

 ```
 itm_exporter export